BestTimesToVisit.com Logo

 attraction

-Gain insight into the vital conservation efforts protecting the Galapagos' unique wildlife at the Charles Darwin Research Station on Santa Cruz.
-See the iconic giant tortoises up close, learn about breeding programs, and understand the challenges and successes of preserving this fragile ecosystem.
-It's an essential stop for any visitor.
+Gain insight into the vital conservation efforts protecting the Galapagos' unique biodiversity at this world-renowned research center.
+Witness the iconic giant tortoises up close and learn about the challenges and successes of preserving this fragile ecosystem.

 shopping